 Lydia exhibits site-specific installations, drawings, oil paintings on paper, and public art.
 She has had solo exhibits at museums, university galleries, and art centers including the Albany Institute of Art, Brandeis University, Smith College, the Springfield Museum of Fine Arts, the Montserrat College of Art, the University of Massachusetts, and Wheelock College.

 Lydia’s permanent public art is installed in schools and rest homes in New England.
+She has received numerous arts grants for public art projects.

 She has exhibited in two person and group shows at museums, university galleries, and art centers including the Boston Center for the Arts, Hampshire College, Holyoke Museum, the Mass Mutual Convention Center, the Newton Art Center, the Springfield Museum of Fine Arts, the University of Massachusetts, Western New England College, Westfield State College, Wheaton College, and Yale University.